$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

 The $U_{1}$ leptoquark does not contribute at tree-level to $b\rightarrow s\nu\nu$ transitions, and the tree-level exchange of the $Z'$ is suppressed due to the down-aligned flavour structure.
-However, loop-level corrections in 4321 models lead to an important enhancement of the channel $B\rightarrow K\nu_{\tau}\nu_{\tau}$ \cite{Cornella:2021sby}.
-We define the effective Lagrangian as
+However, loop-level corrections can lead to an important enhancement of the channel $B\rightarrow K\nu_{\tau}\bar{\nu}_{\tau}$ \cite{Cornella:2021sby}.
+We parameterise corrections to the SM branching fraction as